Modern Slavery Act

 5. Our Training

-• Recruiters and staff involved in procurement and supply chains undergo training on modern slavery, human trafficking, and wider human rights issues.
+- Recruiters and staff involved in procurement and supply chains receive training on modern slavery, human trafficking, and wider human rights issues.

 6. Continuous Improvement